jeremyt12345/Python-Beginner/README.md

 <img width="977" height="168" alt="image" src="https://github.com/user-attachments/assets/e70c5166-9ebc-4136-b64b-690e96b7eda9" />

 I also learned what a floating number is, floating number is essentially a decimal.
 Booleans value are true or false statements.
-Also string is a simply just a statement with qoutes so it will display in our output
+Also string is a simply just a statement with qoutes so it will display in our output.

+Functions are built into the langauge just like certain numbers are options are programmed into a remote.